Luedag/NLP-Tools/README.md

 # nlp-tools
 Functions created for quickly performing frequent actions in NLP (tokenization, lemmatization, frequency and tf-idf calculation).
 They can also be used for quickly creating a summary descriptive report for any corpus.
+Check out the Jupyter Notebook to explore them!